totaljs/components/j-AutoDarkMode/readme.md

 - singleton
 - readonly

-The component automatically applies dark mode.
+The component automatically applies dark mode according to the operation system.

 __Configuration__: